cloudflare/pint/docs/configuration.md

 - `include` - list of file patterns to check when running checks.
 Only files matching those regexp rules will be checked, other modified files will be ignored.
+- `exclude` - list of file patterns to ignore when running checks.
+  This option takes precedence over `include`, so if a file path matches both `include` & `exclude` patterns it will be excluded.
 - `maxCommits` - by default pint will try to find all commits on the current branch, this requires full git history to be present, if we have a shallow clone this might fail to find only current branch commits and give us a huge list.